The best trading candlesticks and how to trade them

 You can also see on the chart how the reversal candles described appear where there has been previous congestion on the chart and previous reversals.
 You should always wait for confirmation before entering a trade and always look for a confluence of factors.

-The best trading candlestick patterns
+The 10 best candlestick patterns to trade

 Here are the 10 most important trading candlestick patterns: